csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Kappel & Mejia-Rocha - Buccaneer Backroads

 - [**Documentation**](https://github.com/user-attachments/files/29291660/Buccaneer.Backroads.-.Kappel.Mejia-Rocha.pdf?raw=true)
+- **Abstract**: The purpose of this project is to create an outlet for CSU students to find an alternative way to interact with the city that they live in.
+The Buccaneer Backroads web application not only offers food, but other activities such as shopping and group friendly things so that  there is something suitable for everyone.

 ## Jeff Schimizze - Business Department Student Advisement Database

 - [**Documentation**](https://github.com/user-attachments/files/29291691/Business.Department.Student.Advisement.Database.-.Jeff.Schimizze.pdf?raw=true)
+- **Abstract**: The system is to provide a faculty advisor the ability to properly lay out the courses to be used by an undergraduate business student at CSU.

 ## Mirko Mandic - CD Collection